Shamilkv34/book/nostarch/chapter02.md

 let apples = 5;
 ```

-This line creates a new variable named `apples` and binds it to the value 5.
-In
+This line creates a new variable named `apples` and binds it to the value `5`.
-Rust, variables are immutable by default, meaning once we give the variable a
+In Rust, variables are immutable by default, meaning once we give the variable
-value, the value won’t change.
+a value, the value won’t change.
 We’ll be discussing this concept in detail in
-“Variables and Mutability” on page XX.
+“Variables and Mutability” on page 32.
 To make a variable mutable, we add `mut`
 before the variable name:

 ```